benmneb/vomad.life/content/chiang-mai-food.md

 Chris seemed to truly live the age-old customer service method of treating your customers like old friends, and for us, it only made the meal that much more enjoyable.

-<prominent-img src="chiang-mai-food/alices-cashewcoconut" caption="Organic, Raw Cashew & Coconut Cheesecake."></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/alices-cashewcoconut" caption="Organic, Raw Cashew & Coconut Cheesecake."></prominent-img>

 ### The Price: